 Anne Burr

-I have thirty years experience as a Chartered Physiotherapist and currently work as a Specialist Physiotherapist in Musculo Skeletal Disorders.
+I have thirty five years experience as a Chartered Physiotherapist and currently work as a Specialist Physiotherapist in Musculo Skeletal Disorders.

 Anne has successfully achieved full Matwork Certification with the Australian Physiotherapy and Pilates Institute in 2013 and is offering access to this wealth of experience through a series of pilates courses directed specifically at people who have episodes of neck, back or limb pain.